duereg/manager-readme/README.md

 If you're reading this it's likely that I am either your manager or a prospective coworker.
 This readme hopefully covers what to expect when working with me, how I like to work, my principles, and some details of how I act and react.
 One of the working relationships we need to define is ours.

+# A Little About Me

+When I'm not coding or managing, I love to garden.
+I love plants and have a hard time not buying new ones when I see them.
+I've brought a bunch of biggish plants into the office to brighten up the space.

+I have a dog and used to volunteer at a dog shelter.

+I drink too much coffee.
+I'm grumpy and slow if I haven't had coffee.

+I like to cook but I'm a complete amateur.
+I make an OK breakfast.

 # Overview
 This is a new document and still a work in progress.
 It’s meant to be documentation on me.